jmesnil/wildscribe/README.md

 Wildscribe Documentation Generator
 ==================================

-This project is a documentation generator for Wildfly/JBoss EAP.
+This project is a documentation siteGenerator for Wildfly/JBoss EAP.
 Basically takes the self describing management model and turns it into HTML.
-It consists of two parts, the model dumper and the site generator.
+It consists of two parts, the model dumper and the site siteGenerator.

 See models/README.md for details on dumping models.